top of page

 When we do, it all becomes second nature…

-We’ve been here before - the place where time stops and the hours are long enough to settle into the boat for a ride down the bayou, upon the waters that know us by heart.
+We’ve been here before - the place where time stops and the hours are long enough to settle into the boat for a ride down the bayou, upon the waters that know us all by heart.

-We linger for awhile on the lake, to watch the ever-changing colors of the sky, riding back to the camp just in time to catch the moon’s glow on the waves of a turning tide.
+We linger for awhile on the lake, to watch the ever-changing colors of the sky, heading back to the camp just in time to catch the moon’s glow on the waves of a turning tide.

 As the darkness begins to settle, we gather at the end of the outstretched pier, searching for stars in the night sky.